Food Gang

 Firstly, it doesn’t cost much to start a business.

-Anyone could have started this business from home with pots and cookers.
+Anyone could have started this business from home with pots and pans.

 I didn’t get a new space or open a new restaurant for the business; I simply used one of my existing spaces for it.

 An “order by telephone” food business is super cheap to start.
-If you’re considering a food business and you don’t have the money to start big, simply activate this way.
+If you’re considering a food business but don’t have the money to start big, simply activate it this way.
 Start in your kitchen.

 The fact that you’re not doing sit-ins protects you from any criticism of not having a well-set-up restaurant.